spxbhuhb/zakadabar-stack/core/doc/guides/browser/structure/ThemesCss.md

 ```

 <div data-zk-enrich="Note" data-zk-flavour="Warning" data-zk-title="Context Dependent">
-className and classList is context dependent.
+All operators, className and classList is context dependent.
 Pay attention where you use them.
 </div>

 ### CSS Values